 Living near a farm or farming facility may increase the risk.
 The bacteria can also be airborne.

 Geographical location can also be a factor.
-In the U.S., over a third of the cases in 2014 came from Texas, California, Colorado, or Illinois.
+In the U.S.,

 Humans can become infected by either indirect or direct exposure to infected animals:

 Direct exposure is most common.
 The person inhales small particles released by an infected animal, such as when the animal is giving birth or being slaughtered.

 Indirect exposure occurs as the bacterium is resilient and may survive outside its environment for up to 10 months, for example in soil.

 Contaminated soil, dust, or hay may be spread by the wind over a long distance.